Skip to main content

 Compile: ONNX -> TFLite

-The compile step expects a TorchScript file.
-You can convert your existing PyTorch model using tracing or scripting.
+The compile step expects an ONNX file.
+You can save your existing PyTorch model in ONNX format using torch.onnx.export.

-For this guide, we will convert the Torchvision MobileNet V2 model to TorchScript using scripting:
+For this guide, we will convert the Torchvision MobileNet V2 model to ONNX using scripting:

 import torch